Prof. Wandia Njoya Profile

 The common thread running through my scholarly and administrative work is the affirmation of African dignity and humanity in all aspects of life, especially in arts, education, health, politics and relationships.

 My publications range from academic journals, creative writing, op-eds in local and international media, to translation of academic work from French to English.
 I use social media quite extensively.
-I have managed the department website, and have won three awards from the Kenya Association of Bloggers as a department and an individual.
+I have won three awards from the Bloggers Association of Kenya.

 I have also been involved in curriculum writing and innovation.
 I wrote and revised the BA in French curriculum and led the revision of BA Music Curriculum.
 I have taught courses on social media.